MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/addsdeployment/Test-ADDSReadOnlyDomainControllerAccountCreation.md

-The `Test-ADDSReadOnlyDomainControllerAccountCreation` cmdlet runs the prerequisite checks which would be performed if you were to add a read-only domain controller (RODC) account in Active Directory using the Add-ADDSReadOnlyDomainControllerAccount cmdlet.
-It differs from using the `-WhatIf` parameter with the `Add-ADDSReadOnlyDomainControllerAccount` cmdlet in that instead of summarizing the changes that would occur during the account creation process, this cmdlet actually tests whether those changes are possible given the current environment.
+The `Test-ADDSReadOnlyDomainControllerAccountCreation` cmdlet runs the prerequisite checks which would be performed if you were to add a read-only domain controller (RODC) account in Active Directory using the `Add-ADDSReadOnlyDomainControllerAccount` cmdlet.
+It differs from using the **WhatIf** parameter with the `Add-ADDSReadOnlyDomainControllerAccount` cmdlet in that instead of summarizing the changes that would occur during the account creation process, this cmdlet actually tests whether those changes are possible given the current environment.